 - Remove pie crusts from the refrigerator.
 Carefully unroll one crust and place in a 9″ deep dish pie plate and set aside.
 Leave the other crust rolled until later.

 - In a small pot combine vanilla extract, sour cream, eggs, cashew milk, and xylitol use a whisk, mixer or hand blender to blend all items until the custard starts to thicken.
 [About 3 minutes using medium heat]

 - Remove from heat.

-- Add butter and cinnamon to medium saucepan over medium heat until butter melts
+- Add butter and cinnamon to a medium saucepan over medium heat until butter melts

-- Add apples and use a wooden spoon or other utensil to stir and blend the mixture.
-Make sure the butter / cinnamon covers all apple pieces.
+- Add apples and use a wooden spoon or another utensil to stir and blend the mixture.
+Make sure the butter/cinnamon covers all apple pieces.
 [About 3-4 minutes using medium heat]

 Putting your diabetic apple pie together

 - Spoon the apple, cinnamon and butter mixture evenly onto the crust in the pie plate.